Is There a Dimmer Outlook Ahead for Spirit Airlines Inc. (SAVE)?

-Spirit Airlines Inc. (NYSE:SAVE) went up by 0.70% from its latest closing price compared to the recent 1-year high of $40.77.
-The company’s stock price has collected -4.26% of loss in the last five trading sessions.
-The Wall Street Journal reported on 10/11/21 that Southwest Airlines Cancels Hundreds of Flights After Weekend Disruption
+Spirit Airlines Inc. (NYSE:SAVE) went down by -2.04% from its latest closing price compared to the recent 1-year high of $40.77.
+The company’s stock price has collected -8.41% of loss in the last five trading sessions.
+Press Release reported on 10/14/21 that Win an Orlando Vacation for 50 Friends and Family in Honor of the 50th Anniversary of Walt Disney World Resort

 Is It Worth Investing in Spirit Airlines Inc. (NYSE :SAVE) Right Now?